Monday.com (MNDY) Outpaces Stock Market Gains: What You Should Know

-Investors will be hoping for strength from Monday.com as it approaches its next earnings release.
-The company is expected to report EPS of $0.14, up 142.42% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $169.2 million, up 36.76% from the year-ago period.
+Investors will be hoping for strength from Monday.com as it approaches its next earnings release, which is expected to be August 14, 2023.
+In that report, analysts expect Monday.com to post earnings of $0.14 per share.
+This would mark year-over-year growth of 142.42%.
+Our most recent consensus estimate is calling for quarterly revenue of $169.2 million, up 36.76% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Monday.com.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Monday.com.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Monday.com is currently a Zacks Rank #3 (Hold).
+Monday.com is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Monday.com currently has a Forward P/E ratio of 316.41.
-This valuation marks a premium compared to its industry's average Forward P/E of 43.84.
+Looking at its valuation, Monday.com is holding a Forward P/E ratio of 294.58.
+This valuation marks a premium compared to its industry's average Forward P/E of 43.08.

 The Internet - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 70, putting it in the top 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 63, which puts it in the top 25% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report